-A year later, in Cleburne, the Court made clear that Palmore's prohibition against governmental enforcement of private prejudices applies even when a case is decided under this Court's most deferential standard of review.
-Cleburne struck down an ordinance requiring a special permit for operating a group home for persons with mental disabilities.
+A year later, in Cleburne, the Supreme Court made clear that Palmore's prohibition against governmental enforcement of private prejudices applies even when a case is decided under the Court's most deferential standard of review.
+Cleburne struck down an ordinance requiring special permits for operating group homes for persons with mental disabilities.
 473 U.S. at 435.
-The defendant city argued that the permit requirement was justified by, among other things, "negative attitude[s] of the majority of [nearby property owners."
+The defendant city argued that the permit requirement was justified by, among other things, "negative attitude[s] of the majority of [nearby] property owners."
 Id. at 448.
-The city also contended that the elderly residents of the neighborhood would feel unsafe and that nearby junior-high-school students might harass occupants of a group home.
+The city also contended that elderly residents would feel unsafe and nearby junior-high-school students might harass occupants of a group home.
 Id. at 448-449.
-The Court rejected these arguments on rational-basis review, holding that "mere negative attitudes" and unsubstantiated public "fear[s]" are not a sufficient basis to condone official discrimination.
-Id. at 448.4
+The Court rejected these arguments on rational-basis review, holding that "mere negative attitudes" and unsubstantiated public "fear[s]" cannot justify official discrimination.
+Id. at 448; cf. O'Connor v.
+Donaldson, 422 U.S. 563, 575-576 (1975) (a State may not "fence" away the harmlessly mentally ill "solely to save its citizens from exposure to those whose ways are different," based on "[m]ere public intolerance or animosity").

-In Romer, the Court applied that same principle to matters of sexual orientation.
+In Romer, the Supreme Court applied that same principle to matters of sexual orientation.
 Romer involved a Colorado state constitutional amendment prohibiting enactment or enforcement of antidiscrimination laws to protect the rights of gay, lesbian, and bisexual people.
 Colorado argued that the amendment was justified by "respect for other citizens' freedom of association, and in particular the liberties of landlords or employers who have personal or religious objections to homosexuality."
 Romer, 517 U.S. at 635.
-This Court declined to credit those asserted liberty interests.
-Echoing Justice Harlan's admonishment that the Constitution "neither knows nor tolerates classes among citizens," Plessy v.
-Ferguson, 163 U.S. 537, 559 (1896) (Harlan, J., dissenting), the Court held that "classification for its own sake" is not permitted by the Equal Protection Clause.
+The Court declined to credit those asserted liberty interests.
+Echoing Justice Harlan's admonition that the Constitution "neither knows nor tolerates classes among citizens," Plessy v.
+Ferguson, 163 U.S. 537, 559 (1896) (Harlan, J., dissenting), the Court held that "classification . . . for its own sake" is not permitted by the Equal Protection Clause.
 Romer, 517 U.S. at 635.
+Instead, "laws singling out a certain class of citizens for . . . general hardships" give rise to "the inevitable inference that the disadvantage imposed is born of animosity toward the class of persons affected."
+Id. at 633-634.
+Hence, "[c]lass legislation . . . [is] obnoxious to the prohibitions of the Fourteenth Amendment" absent a "sufficient factual context" that reveals an overriding and legitimate governmental interest that "justif[ies] the incidental disadvantages . . . impose[d] on" the affected persons-an interest that simply does not exist when the government is codifying bare moral disapprobation toward a class of persons.
+Id. at 632, 634-635 (internal quotation marks omitted).